krtkush/LinearTimer/README.md

 2. Get time elapsed since timer started or time left for the counter to complete.
 3. Provide Start and finish points for the animation.
 4. Pre-fill the progress up-till certain point.
+5. Resume the animation on the basis of duration elapsed from total duration.

 ...and much more.